Using Google Chat on Your Mac and iPad: What Actually Works

 Do I need a paid Google Workspace plan to use it?

 No. Google Chat works with a free personal Google account as well as paid Workspace plans.
-Some admin and security features only appear on business plans, but everyday messaging, Spaces, and file sharing are available to everyone.
+Some admin, retention, and Gemini features only appear on business plans, but everyday messaging, Spaces, and file sharing are open to everyone.

 Does it sync between my Mac and iPad automatically?